Updated May 2020 after the onset of the COVID-19 pandemic and public health emergency measures – original article How I Use Social Media.

-Old Skool – I should note my first “word processor” was a Brother that would store four lines of text and display them on a tiny LCD screen above the keyboard.
-I went from that to IBM PC with MS – DOS.
-In the mid 1980’s, those of us who had kids latched on to the Commodore 64.
+I’m Old Skool.
+I should note my first “word processor” was a Brother electric typewriter that could store four lines of text and display them on a tiny LCD screen above the keyboard.
+I went from that to the Commodore 64 (for my son) and a Compaq Desk Pro.

-In the mid 1990s, I moved into the Mac World and I stayed.
-Today I have an iMac, MacBook, iPad and iPhone.

 In the 90s, I switched over to Mac.
-I now use social media to connect with family, friends, clients and colleagues.
-The creative use of web tools enhances volunteerism, community development and also supports adult education programs, training and communications with colleagues, associates and clients.
+I now use social media to connect with family, friends, clients and network members.
+The creative use of web tools enhances my volunteerism, community development projects and also supports adult education programs, training and communications with colleagues, associates and clients.
 Most recently, I’ve decided to try my hand at blogging and vlogging.

 It took me a long time to settle on the scope of my work.
-In the late 1970’s, I wanted to be involved in global or international issues.
-I organized United Nationals Association provincial youth conferences and joined the board of directors of the United Nations Association Canada.
+In the late 1970’s, I was drawn to global or international issues.
+I organized United Nations Association provincial youth conferences and joined the board of directors of the United Nations Association Canada.
 We hosted the UN’s 40th Anniversary Roundtable in Ottawa.
-We had to fly back and forth for monthly meetings and subject matter seminars.
-Given my responsibilities as a young single mom, it was just too much..
+We had to fly back and forth for monthly meetings and events.
+For a single mom, it was just too much.
 I pulled back from national and international activities to focus on municipal projects and more regional programs.
+Think globally – act locally!

 Dialing Up to The Well

 In the Well, I learned about Nancy White of Full Circle Associates and Mihaela Mousseau (now Michele Paradise) who were starting a training program for those who wanted to or needed to create, develop and maintain online communities.
 Michele and Nancy built on the foundational work of Lisa Kimball and began to articulate the practice of “doing stuff together online.”
 From Michele, we learned the concept of “warm electronic communication” and developed deeper insights into the effect of these practices on the experience of developing meaningful connections online.
 Computer mediated – yes, but human driven.
 Nancy White followed up with communications examining her “patterns” in social media usage and explained that her activities could be loosely grouped into the following areas.
-I found her groupings useful:
+I found Nancy’s groupings useful:

 - Getting work done